 Pregnancy is not a time for strict dieting.
 However you do not need to 'eat for two!'
 There are some simple choices you can make that will help you to limit the amount of additional energy you are eating.
-Five regular meals are essential to support you to maxime your wellbeing and your baby's wellbeing.
 If you would like more advice about healthy eating and managing your weight gain in pregnancy please ask your midwife or doctor for a referral to a dietitian.